kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__news.md

 InfraCloud Technologies and Kubeshop.io have signed a definitive agreement whereby Kubeshop.io has acquired a majority stake in BotKube.

-<
->
 Stay in the Loop

 Join the Botkube Community in one of these channels

 Subscribe to our monthly newsletter to stay up to date with all-things Botkube.

-Botkube is made by Kubeshop
-— a first of its kind open source accelerator focused on the cloud native ecosystem At Kubeshop, our mission is to build a thriving open source ecosystem and pipeline of next-generation Kubernetes products and projects.
+Botkube is made by Kubeshop  — a first of its kind open-source accelerator focused on the cloud native ecosystem Copyright © 2024 Kubeshop, LLC.
+All rights reserved.
-Get to Know Kubeshop
-The Team
-Investors
-Kubeshop Blogs
-Discord community
-Careers
-Kubeshop Github
-Botkube
+Privacy Policy | Terms of Service | End user license Botkube
+Product
 Integrations
+Case Studies
+Features
 Pricing
 Support
-Features
-Documentation
+Docs
+Learn
 Slack
-Github
-Learn
-Status
+GitHub
+2.5K
+Company
 About Us
+Events
 Blog
 News
-Events
 Contact Us
-Sign In
+Sign in
 Get Started
-Case Studies
-Copyright © 2024 Kubeshop, LLC.
-All rights reserved.
+Get to Know Kubeshop
+Careers
+The Team
+Investors
+News
+Kubeshop Github
+Kubeshop Blogs
-Privacy Policy | Terms and Conditions | End User License Agreement Explore Kubeshop Projects
+Explore Kubeshop Projects